 1980- PREPPY HANDBOOK

-During the 80’s the preppy trend grew in US and the famous Preppy Handbook was written.
-The book taught the readers where to shop, what to wear and became quickly very popular among young people.
-Nylite had at that time been seen on several famous people and had a celebrity status.
-In 1980’s when the Preppy Handbook was released, Nylite was named as one of “the must-have sneakers ” in the handbook.
+During the 80’s the preppy trend grew in the US and the famous Preppy Handbook was written.
+The book taught the readers where to shop, and what to wear and became quickly very popular among young people.
+Nylite had at that time been seen by several famous people and had a celebrity status.
+In 1980’s when the Preppy Handbook was released, Nylite was named one of “the must-have sneakers ” in the handbook.
 A huge recognition that made the shoe even more popular!

 1983 - THE PRESSURELESS XL TENNIS BALL

-Tretorn launched the new unique pressure less XL Tennis boll.
-The first pressure less tennis ball with performance that could be compared with pressurized balls.
-And it rapidly became a big success the next coming years it became one of the most popular tennis ball In Sweden as well as I many other countries, including Switzerland, Belgium, Singapore, Italy and Mexico.
+Tretorn launched the new unique pressure-less XL Tennis boll.
+The first pressure-less tennis ball with performance that could be compared with pressurized balls.
+And it rapidly became a big success a next coming years it became one of the most popular tennis ball In Sweden as well as I many other countries, including Switzerland, Belgium, Singapore, Italy and Mexico.
 It was sold in more than 80 countries and was the tennis ball with the world’s highest sales growth rate.

 1985 – BJÖRN BORG JOINS TRETORN